00010023/wt.coursework2/readme.md

     <h3 align="center">⚠️ Disclaimer! ⚠️</h3>
 </p>

-Dear staff, I know that you're bored with scriptkiddies' coursework.
+Dear staff, student or whomever you are, I know that you're bored with scriptkiddies' coursework.
 Now, let me take your time more joyful and in a way more interesting.
 All you have to do is just launch the documentation website that is hosted on cloud either you can run it locally too.
 Also, my documentation website has a dark mode which doesn't attract bugs & errors.
 By the way, **it's highly recommended running my project on top of UNIX typo system (e.g. any type of Linux Distributions or macOS[Darwin])**.
 Nevertheless, my shell scripts that was tended to work on Linux command line interface won't work on _cocky Windows Operating System_.
 Also, dear staff, please, don't take my "Mr. Noob" too serious.
 By saying that I was addressing to another WIUT BIS students.

 ### For cloud solutions 🌐